Cal Raleigh Preview, Player Props: Mariners vs. Astros

 Astros Pitching Rankings

+- The Astros pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- The Astros have the third-ranked team ERA across all league pitching staffs (3.76).
+- The Astros have the fourth-ranked team ERA across all MLB pitching staffs (3.81).

 © 2023 Data Skrive.
 All rights reserved.